 Most people today say that our bodies are our identity, and though technically

-that is not true in this life, it will be true in the life to come.
+that is not true, in the life to come it will be true.
 There is a

 teaching that God will raise the exact body that we have now that died and was